 FLSA Status: Exempt Months Per Year: 12 Hours Per Week: 37.5

-The university's athletic program fields 20 Division I intercollegiate teams (9 men's and 11 women's) and is comprised of more than 320 student athletes.
+The university's athletic program fields 20 Division I intercollegiate teams (9 men's and 11 women's) and is comprised of more than 340 student athletes.
 The Redhawks, Seattle University's athletic teams, compete in the Western Athletic Conference (WAC) in all sports and have an excellent track record of achievement both on the field and court and in the classroom.
-In the five years with the WAC, the Redhawk teams have a combined 31 WAC conference titles, including both team and individual championships.

 Seattle University, founded in 1891, is a Jesuit Catholic university located on 50 acres in Seattle's Capitol Hill neighborhood.
 More than 7,400 students are enrolled in undergraduate and graduate programs within nine schools and colleges.
 U.S. News and World Report's "Best Colleges 2017" ranks Seattle University 8th in the West among universities that offer a full range of masters and undergraduate programs.
 Seattle University is an equal opportunity employer.